Scrumpis/dndsR/README.md

 ## Installation
 Docker?
 Conda?
 Both?
 Need orthofinder and diamond2 in conda env

+## Data preparation
+Separate subgenomes or phased haplotypes into their own genome, protein, or CDS fastas prior to calculating dN/dS.
+[Orthologr](https://github.com/drostlab/orthologr), which calculates dN/dS, outputs the best match for every query/subject CDS/protein comparison.
+If subgenomes or haplotypes are left unphased, the best matches will be a mix of homeolog and ortholog comparisons, leading to spurious results.

 ## Usage
 Start-up
 To run, open Rstudio from a conda env containing OrthoFinder